Fluid model of a black hole-string transition

 where $e^{\varphi} \beta$ is the local inverse temperature.

-It should be noted that the energy density $\rho$ in \eqref{fluid} does not give the energy of the total system but contains only contributions from winding strings.
-The energy of winding strings can be calculated also by using the thermodynamic relation as

-Here, we should take the variation of the matter (winding string) part of the action, and then, we obtain the energy of winding strings, which equals to the integration of \eqref{Ttt}.
 By using the thermodynamic relation with the total action, we obtain the energy of the total system, which is nothing but the ADM mass; \footnote{ The additional factor of $2(D-3)/(D-2)$ appears because the ADM mass in higher dimensions is defined so that the coefficient of $\rho$ in \eqref{ADM0} becomes $1$ and is different from the Komar integral by this factor. }

-Although the ADM mass contains contributions from the gravity part, it can be expressed in terms of the stress-energy tensor.
+As the ADM mass contains contributions from the gravity part, it is not given by the integration of the energy density of winding strings. \footnote{ If we use the matter part of the action instead of the total action, the thermodynamic relation gives the energy of matters, which is the integration of the energy density. } By using the equations of motion, the ADM mass can be expressed in terms of the stress-energy tensor.
 When the stress-energy tensor takes the form of the perfect fluid in the Einstein frame, the ADM mass is given in terms of the energy density and pressure as

 By using the formula \eqref{ADM-thermo} with equations of motion, we obtain the following expression of the ADM mass;